 About the author

-Erika is a Senior Program Manager in the Southwest region.
+Erika is a campaign director in the Southwest region.
 She focuses primarily on issues concerning the national parks in Utah.